skycoin/docs/content/dev-docs/guides/p2p_network.md

 ![Second GETB Message Sent During IBD](/img/en-ibd-getb2.svg)

-If one peer has a longer block chain it will reply with another `GIVB` message.
-The repetition of this workflow ensures that the IDB node will extend its local block chain until it eventually reaches the longest path shared by its peers.
+If one peer has a longer blockchain it will reply with another `GIVB` message.
+The repetition of this workflow ensures that the IDB node will extend its local blockchain until it eventually reaches the longest path shared by its peers.

 ![Second GIVB Message Sent During IBD](/img/en-ibd-givb2.svg)